 - Ask the team for Key Result ideas (stress less about the actual measures)

 - Vote on the best candidates which will measure progress.

 - For any output / activity-based Key Results, ask questions to get to the outcome.

-4. Write down the Tasks and Initiatives
+4. Write down the Initiatives and Task

 Before wrapping up, ask the team to write down the work we think we’ll need to do to deliver on the work.
 These may be small activities or major projects.
 Whatever it is, write it down.

 Leave the word smithing to one person after the meeting.

 Now that you have your OKR, it’s time to get to work!
 Remember to move fast and think about what experiments you can run to prove the work you have planned will help you achieve your OKR.
 You need to embed this within your weekly operating rhythm to keep that focus.
 Ensure every week you’re tracking your progress on each Key Result, and setting mini-goals for the week ahead.